SJ-STEPHEN/codexa/README.md

-# YI-OfficialWebsite
+# sjs-OfficialWebsite
-These are the program files for the company website.
+These are the program files for the personal website.